Meherrin Indian Tribe: Identity

-State-recognition
+State recognition

-The State of North Carolina designated the Meherrin Indian Tribe as state-recognized tribe in 1986.
+The State of North Carolina designated the Meherrin Indian Tribe as a state-recognized tribe in 1986.

-Petition for recognition
+Petition for federal recognition

 In 1995, the Meherrin Indian Tribe filed a petition with the Bureau of Indian Affairs for federal acknowledgment of existence as an Indian tribe.
 The proposed finding by the Office of Federal Acknowledgment (OFA) declined their petition and ruled that "The petitioner has not documented, nor has the OFA identified a historical Indian tribe, or tribes that combined, from which its members descend."

 Activity

 The Meherrin Indian Tribe hosts an annual powwow held on their dance grounds between Ahoskie and Murfreesboro.
 They also maintain a garden.

 The Z. Smith Reynolds Foundation and Franklin P. and Arthur W. Perdue Foundation have given grants to the Meherrin Indian Tribe.